hdhoang/hdhoang/srv-vs-cname.md

 0030   00 00 29 ff d6 00 00 00 00 00 00                  ..)........
 ```

-With [name-compression](https://dotat.at/@/2022-07-01-dns-compress.html), `.example.` was back-referenced to earlier data, hence we see only the `ejabberd24` and `vm1234` as text, preceeded by the own lengths (0x0a = 10, 0x06 = 6). `ceph-fuse` looked for 32 bits of ipv4 address in there, interpreted `06 76 6d 31` in [decimal format](https://manned.org/ascii.7) as `06.118.109.49`, and [mis-dialed DOD](https://scribe.rip/have-you-seen-dns-type0-class256-896b10af92fc).
+With [name-compression](https://dotat.at/@/2022-07-01-dns-compress.html), `.example.` was back-referenced to earlier data.

+Hence we see only the `ejabberd24` and `vm1234` as text, preceeded by the own lengths (0x0a = 10, 0x06 = 6). `ceph-fuse` looked for 32 bits of ipv4 address in there, interpreted `06 76 6d 31` in [decimal format](https://manned.org/ascii.7) as `06.118.109.49`, and [mis-dialed DOD](https://scribe.rip/have-you-seen-dns-type0-class256-896b10af92fc).

 Why would it do that when the rrtype is `CNAME` (`0005`)?
 Why doesn't it assume ipv6 and scraped out 16 bytes as `[0676:6d31:3233:34c0:1bc0:6500:0100:0100]`?
 I have no desire to look into current implementation.

 Yet, is it in the right?
-Yes, [RFC 7287](https://datatracker.ietf.org/doc/html/rfc2782) page 4 requires that
+Yes, [RFC 2782 Service Location](https://datatracker.ietf.org/doc/html/rfc2782) page 4 requires that

 > the name MUST NOT be an alias